 - Eating a diet rich in vegetables may reduce risk for stroke, cancer, heart diseases and type-2 diabetes.

 - One to four cups of vegetables are recommended each day, depending on how many calories you need.
-To find out how many vegetables you need to eat, take the Healthy Eating My Way quiz.
+To find out how many vegetables you need to eat, use the Healthy Eating Planner.